eighteyes/tt-rules/manual.md

   #### Special Abilities
   Played as cards during escape events.
-  Sneak - Will hide in hut, hovel or workshop and run again next turn.
+  Sneak - Will hide in hut, hovel or workshop.
 Nothing can be made or live at this place.
 Only one child can hide in a building.
+Children are re-captured next player turn.
   Arsonist - Starts fires at first decision fork and continue.
 If Arsonist paths through fire, he starts a fire at the subsequent decision fork.
 Groups of Arsonists start one fire for each member of the group.
   Panicked - At a dead end, 50% chance of jumping off and escaping.
-  Nothing to Lose - Paths into a hut, kills a worker, is re-captured.
+  Nothing to Lose - If paths into a hut, kills a worker, is re-captured.
+Groups massacare workers.
+  Compassionate - Releases other children, adds to group.
+  Sly - Will bypass Guards and Quarrelling
+  Aggressive - Does 1 Injury to Losing Troll if a Quarrel is encountered.

   ###### Escape Events
   Every cage or pit within 3 hexes of a Quarrel causes children to escape, unless Guarded.